 - Using VoIP option of GoToMeeting is preferred.
-If you have to absolutely use plain old telephone some reason, here is the phone number:
+If you have to absolutely use a plain old telephone for some reason, here is the phone number:

 United States: +1 (224) 501-3316 United Kingdom: +44 (0) 20 3713 5011

-- Please Note: Number of the participation to the call is limited to 25 most active members at the discretion of the chair due to the number of lines available.
+- Please Note: Number of the participants to the call is limited to 25 most active members at the discretion of the chair due to the number of lines available.